papichulo/vue-weather-app-exercises/README.md

 * Go to https://openweathermap.org/api and sign up for an account.
 * clone project and run npm install
+* install Vue-cli, its required to do the rounting exercise

 ## Exercies 1, Creating a city list